MassTransit/MassTransit/docs/advanced/courier/builder.md

 - A tracking number, which should be unique for each routing slip
 - An itinerary, which is an ordered list of activities
-- An activity log, containing an ordered list of previously executed activites
+- An activity log, containing an ordered list of previously executed activities
 - A compensation log, containing an order list of previous executed activities which may be compensated if the routing slip faults
 - A collection of variables, which can be mapped to activity arguments
 - A collection of subscriptions, which can be added to notify consumers of routing slip events